Mayan Writer Is At the Forefront of Socio-Environmental Activism in the Yucatan Peninsula

 Indigenous land rights defenders in Latin America are currently being killed at record rates.

-Jon Bonfiglio is a broadcast and print journalist, as well as Managing Editor for Plastic Oceans International’s written content, including the quarterly interactive digital magazine, Currents.
+Jon Bonfiglio is a broadcast and print journalist.
+As well as Managing Editor for Plastic Oceans International’s written content, including the quarterly interactive digital magazine, Currents.